miunasu/DynamicVarCheck_IDA/README.md

 Ip stop on target block, then press Shift-B:
 ![](./picture/Identifying_variables.png)

+## Warning
+Due to the select position may be just has been modified SP value or spd has been broken.
+So in rare cases, local variables identify may result in errors.You can press 'Ctrl+z' withdraw variables rename.

 ## Support
 The plugin suport 7.4 between 9.x.
 If you have any question, please open an issue on GitHub.
+The plugin now has been integrated into the SUKI_IDA project(https://github.com/miunasu/SUKI_IDA).